peter-gb/hello-world/README.md

 # hello-world
-This is my first github
+This is my github adventure

 # here's some stuff